schnurlos/wingup/curl/docs/cmdline-opts/json.md

 # `--json`

-Sends the specified JSON data in a POST request to the HTTP server. --json works as a shortcut for passing on these three options:
+Send the specified JSON data in a POST request to the HTTP server. --json works as a shortcut for passing on these three options:

-    --data [arg]
+    --data-binary [arg]
     --header "Content-Type: application/json"
     --header "Accept: application/json"